KyleCorlett/KyleCorlett_T1A3/HELP.md

 - In your terminal run ruby main.rb NAME (Insert your name where NAME is)
 - The application will now run

-Program runs on Linux and Mac OS, have not confirmed on Windows
+Program runs on Linux and Mac OS, have not confirmed on Windows, built with ruby 3.0.0